 I like to put on my favourite podcast or audiobook and file until I’m 100% happy that whoever receives one of my pieces, will love it as much as I do.

 See here, the real seashell alongside the sterling silver seashell.
 It will reduce about 10% in size and of course, solid silver is heavier than a real, hollow shell.
 This little one weighs 4.6g, which is light enough to wear as a bracelet charm or a pendant on a necklace.
 It’s below the legal limit for UK hallmarking so I won’t send it to be hallmarked, unless a customer specifically requests it.

 You can buy this 925 sterling silver winkle shell charm necklace from Silver Nutshell Etsy Shop.
 Simply place your order and I’ll do the rest.

-My pieces are made using recycled sterling silver and thoughtfully wrapped in recyclable or reusable packaging.
-You can add a personalised ‘In a nutshell… your own words’ and I use postal boxes so you don’t need to be in to receive your parcel.
+My pieces are made using recycled sterling silver and beautifully wrapped in recyclable or reusable packaging.
+You can add a personalised ‘In a nutshell… ‘ message and I use postal boxes so you don’t need to be in to receive your parcel.
 Say something special by gifting a piece of the natural world and create connections that will last for a lifetime.

-Perfect to buy for special occasions such as an anniversary, to say thank you, happy birthday or as a special gift for your bridesmaids, this 925 sterling silver winkle charm is also a great way to send love and best wishes to your favourite little mermaid.
+A piece of nature jewellery is perfect to buy for special occasions such as an anniversary, to say thank you, happy birthday or as a special gift for bridesmaids.
+This 925 sterling silver winkle charm is also a great way to send love and best wishes to your favourite little mermaid.